-Shane has directed countless music videos, many which have aired on VH1’s Top 20 Video Countdown including two that went #1 and another that made the network’s Best 100 Music Videos list including the Billboard chart-topper, “Go That Far” with Poison's Bret Michaels supporting the hit television series Rock of Love, where Shane also served as a consulting producer.
-From there, he produced and directed dozens of national television commercials including campaigns for Morongo Resorts, San Manuel, Westgate Las Vegas, Kimberly Clark, Snapple, Virgin Airways, Sony PlayStation, and mega-hit gaming franchise Call of Duty.
-Since then, Shane has completed five motion pictures and two television pilots including The Untold Story which released in theaters nationwide in 2019 and Mistrust starring two-time Golden Globe and Emmy Award winner, Jane Seymour which premiered on Showtime Networks that June.
-Shane just wrapped principle photography on the action thriller, Break Even which he produced with Adam Kane (Prodigal Son, 24: Live Another Day, UnREAL) starring Tasya Teles (The 100), James Callis (Blood & Treasure), Golden Globe nominee, Joanna Pacula, Steve Guttenberg and Ivan Sergei and is set for a 2020 world-wide release.
+Shane has also directed countless music videos, many of which have aired on VH1’s Top 20 Video Countdown, including two that went #1 and another that made the network’s list of Best 100 Music Videos including “Go That Far” with Bret Michaels.
+The Michaels’ video was used for the television series Rock of Love, where Shane also served as a consulting producer.
+Stanley has also produced and directed national television commercials including campaigns for Morongo Resorts, San Manuel, Westgate Las Vegas, Kimberly Clark, Snapple, Virgin Airways, Sony PlayStation, and mega-hit gaming franchise “Call of Duty.”
+Other credits to his name include The Untold Story and Mistrust, starring two-time Golden Globe and Emmy Award winner Jane Seymour, that premiered on Showtime.